Descriptor Distillation: a Teacher-Student-Regularized Framework for Learning Local Descriptors: Experimental Results

-The ETH benchmark \cite{ETH} is designed for image-based 3D reconstruction.
-As done in \cite{SOSNet,HyNet}, all learning-based methods are trained on the {\it Liberty} subset of Brown \cite{BrownDataset}.
-Since the patches used in the comparative methods are not given in the original papers \cite{SOSNet,HyNet}, we extract the patches using the DoG detector, and use these patches for all the methods.

-The corresponding results are reported above the dashed lines in Table~\ref{tab:ETH}.
-We can see from this table that SIFT obtains the smallest re-projection error, and a method that obtains a smaller number of matching points is prone to obtaining a lower re-projection error, which is consistent with the observations in \cite{GeoDesc,SOSNet,HyNet}.
-However, since the calculated re-projection errors by all the comparative methods are smaller than 1 pixel, this metric might not sufficiently reflect the performance differences among different descriptors as indicated in \cite{SOSNet}.
+The comparative evaluation results on the ETH benchmark are reported above the dashed lines in \cref{tab:ETH}.
+As seen from this table, SIFT obtains the smallest re-projection error, and a method that obtains a smaller number of matching points is prone to obtaining a lower re-projection error, which is consistent with the observations in \citep{GeoDesc,SOSNet,HyNet}.
+However, since the calculated re-projection errors by all the comparative methods are smaller than 1 pixel, this metric might not sufficiently reflect the performance differences among different descriptors as indicated in \citep{SOSNet}.
 It is further noted that the derived equal-weight student models achieve close performances to their teachers on the two small-scale high-quality sequences {\it Herzjesu} and {\it Fountain}.
-But for the two large-scale sequences ({\it Madrid Metropolis} and {\it Gendarmenmarkt}) with high noises, compared with their teachers, the derived equal-weight student models obtain close mean track lengths and achieve significantly better performances under the three protocols (the number of the registered images, the number of the reconstructed sparse points and the number of observations) in most cases, showing that the derived models under the proposed DesDis framework are more effective for handling large-scale noisy data.
+But for the two large-scale sequences ({\it Madrid Metropolis} and {\it Gendarmenmarkt}) with high noises, compared with their teachers, the derived equal-weight student models obtain close mean track lengths and achieve significantly better performances under the three protocols (the number of the registered images, the number of the reconstructed sparse points and the number of observations) in most cases, showing that the derived models under DesDis are more effective for handling large-scale noisy data.